AdityaGupta1/mega-minecraft/README.md

 </p>

 ### Denoising

-TODO: Alan

-There are three denoisers supported in this program.
-The OptiX AOV Denoiser offers most detailed static output and is compatible with both OpenGL and DirectX 11 renderer.
-The OptiX 2X Upscaling Denoiser is the least resource intensive and compatible with both renders, but suffers from lower output quality.
-The Nivdia Real-time Denoiser offers the best dynamic outcome, but is only compatible with the DirectX 11 renderer and performs worth than OptiX AOV when static.
+The denoiser implemented in this program is the AOV denoiser packaged with NVIDIA OptiX 8.
+The denoiser can optionally be set to 2X Upscaling mode, which renders at half the preset render resolution and uses the denoiser to upscale back to the original size, reducing the raytracing workload.
+At the same render resolution, upscaling results in blurrier output for non-solid blocks such as leaves, but otherwise approximately doubles the frame rate.
 This section will provide a brief overview of how each denoiser works and the render outcomes.
 For more details on the denoisers, please refer to the official API documentations, linked below in the reference section.

 #### OptiX AOV
+ - pre-trained deep learning general denoiser that denoises a beauty image by interpolating which pixels should have what color based on the surrounding content
+ - multi-pass denoiser that takes arbitrary output values (AOV) as additional inputs for better outcome
+ - takes RGB, albedo, normal images as guides
+ - also take AOVs such as HDR images of diffuse, emission, glossy, specular or other types of data
+ - our implementation uses normal and albedo, helps with clearer seperation between blocks and better quality in low light and translucent situations
+ - adds noticeable computational intensity, but leads to much faster convergence, taking less than a second for improvements to be indistriguishable in open terrain, and closer to 5 seconds in low light caves, as emissive surfaces currently are not treated as direct lights
+ - does not work as well in motion due to randomness from indirect lighting and lack of frames to accumulate during motion

 #### OptiX 2X Upscaling AOV

-#### Nvidia Real-time Denoiser (NDR)
+ - improves quality of render for lower budget resolution by doing additional 2x2 upscaling pass of input image
+ - model tries to interpolate more details but suffers some blurriness compared to a image rendered directly at the output resolution
+ - useful for saving computational resources (i.e. rendering at lower resolution than screen and using scaling to reach screen resolution)
+ - useful for budget "supersampling" by rendering to larger texture than window size, and then mixed down for display using bilinear interpolation
+ - upscaling cost scales non-linearly with input image size, so performance improvement may not always reach 2x
+ - also does not work well with motion, no temporal motion vectors considered

 ## Gallery